-The First Steps Early Years Refugee Settlement Program has been designed to serve both newly arrived refugee children aged birth to five and their caregivers.
+The First Steps Early Years Refugee Settlement Program is a play-based program designed for newly arrived refugee children aged birth to five and their parents or caregivers.
 The project is jointly managed by DIVERSEcity Community Resources Society, Options Community Services and Umoja Operation Compassion Society.
 The project serves families from two sites: a “First Steps” Centre at DIVERSEcity and a “Hand in Hand” site at Umoja.

 Services provided at First Steps: